Celebrating International Day of Happiness: 20 March

 The United Nations declared March 20 as the International Day of Happiness as a recognition of happiness as a fundamental human right, and a universal goal and aspiration.

-This was a call for a more fair, balanced, and inclusive approach to happiness and well-being for all people and communities.
+This is a call for a more balanced, fair, and inclusive approach to happiness and well-being for all people and communities.

 Happiness is both a positive emotional state, associated with smiling, laughing, and feeling good (e.g., I feel happy today), and assessments and judgments about life (e.g., I’m happy with my life overall).